futo-org/grayjay-android/plugin-development.md

 SIGNATURE=$(echo -n "$DATA" | openssl dgst -sha512 -sign ~/.ssh/id_rsa | base64 -w 0)
 echo "This is your signature: '$SIGNATURE'"
 ```

-The `packages` field allows you to specify which packages you want to use, current available packages are:
-- `Http`: for performing HTTP requests (see [docs](TODO))
-- `DOMParser`: for parsing a DOM (see [docs](TODO))
-- `Utilities`: for various utility functions like generating random UUIDs or converting to Base64 (see [docs](TODO))
+## Example plugin

-Note that this is just a starting point, plugins can also implement optional features such as login, importing playlists/subscriptions, etc. For full examples please see in-house developed plugins (click [here](TODO)).
+Note that this is just a starting point, plugins can also implement optional features such as login, importing playlists/subscriptions, etc. For full examples please see in-house developed plugins (click [here](https://gitlab.futo.org/videostreaming/plugins)).

 `SomeScript.js`
 ```js